Pritz395/Just-the-approach-/README.md

 **Weekly deliverables**

-A full pass on key handling, nonce uniqueness, redaction, and permissions; dead code and docs get cleaned up, and we document what was reviewed and fixed.
+Task:- A full pass on key handling, nonce uniqueness, redaction, and permissions; dead code and docs get cleaned up, and we document what was reviewed and fixed.

 - A proper security review pass: key handling, nonce uniqueness, evidence redaction in logs and templates, permission checks everywhere, and cache-poisoning resistance.
 - Dead code and over-generalized code cleaned out; docs updated to reflect what is actually implemented.